microsoft/LightGBM/docs/Quick-Start.rst

     "./lightgbm" config=your_config_file other_args ...

-Parameters can be set both in config file and command line, and the parameters in command line have higher priority than in config file.
+Parameters can be set both in the config file and command line, and the parameters in command line have higher priority than in the config file.
-For example, the following command line will keep ``num_trees=10`` and ignore the same parameter in config file.
+For example, the following command line will keep ``num_trees=10`` and ignore the same parameter in the config file.

 ::